Skip to main content

 Additionally, as we stated in the introduction to our paper, interest lies in understanding how indices developed from the Census correlate with income.
 Concerns around sensitivity and the potential impact on non-response have precluded questions on income from emerging in the Census.
 However, one file we can ingest to enhance our knowledge of how a derived index may be associated with income is the ONS (2020) small area income estimates for England and Wales, with these figures having been derived using a model-based approach based on a dataset comprising of both survey and administrative sources.
 Data at MSOA level is available for the financial year 2011/12 and contains four different income measures – total and net weekly household income, as well as equivalised net weekly household income (before and after taking into account housing costs).
 However, similar data is not available for ingestion into our master dataset in either Scotland or Northern Ireland.

-Next: Section 3: Deriving a new area-based measure based on Census 2011
+Next: Section 3: Deriving a new UK-wide area-based measure based on Census 2011

 Share